This year...

-The major programs of the sorority are based upon the organization’s Five-Point Programmatic Thrust:
+The major programs of the Sorority are based upon the Five-Point Programmatic Thrust: economic development, educational development, international awareness and involvement, physical and mental health, and political awareness and involvement.

 Ms. Vivian D. Branch, *Mrs. Kay W. Brown, Mrs. Laura W. Buffaloe, Mrs. Della L. Clark, Mrs. Miriam J. Clark*, Mrs. Doris H. Cochran, Mrs. Lois P. Edmond, Mrs. Emily Edwards, *Mrs. Lucy M. Edwards, Ms. Lutricia Lynch, Mrs. Pearl J. Marshall, Ms. Gwendolyn C. Newell, *Mrs. Vivian M. Robinson, Mrs. Doretha Sledge, Ms. Sarah J. Smith, +*Mrs. Lillie J. Solomon and *Ms. Ethel Yelity